hyaluronic/NFQTask/README.md

 # A task for nfq internship

-First of all, I would like to emphasize that the assigned task requires the knowledge and skills I acquired while studying the program systems of Vilnius University.
+First of all, I would like to emphasize that the assigned task requires the knowledge and skills I acquired while studying Software engineering in Vilnius University.
 Reflecting on the final result, I compiled the task course:

 Technical choices:
 Used spring boot as it is easy to start with;